Skip to main content

 Bottom line

 If you have solar and a battery, start with your actual setup: smart-meter status, export MPAN, battery compatibility, region and how much evening electricity you use.
 Then compare current Octopus export and smart-tariff choices.
-If Octopus still looks like the right fit, the referral-code page explains how Matt’s Octopus referral link works before you start a switch.
+If Octopus still looks like the right fit, the referral page explains how to use the referral before you start a switch.